YOWCT/end-to-end-services/README.md

 php _handling/parse.php
 ```

-The `overrideCSV` folder includes CSV files that normalize department names and add additional metadata for departments and agencies.
+The [`overrideCSV`](https://github.com/YOWCT/end-to-end-services/tree/main/_handling/overrideCSV) folder includes CSV files that normalize department names and add additional metadata for departments and agencies.

-Note that the metadata description in `end-to-end-services/content/_index.md` currently needs to be updated manually.
+Note that the front-matter metadata description in [`end-to-end-services/content/_index.md`](https://github.com/YOWCT/end-to-end-services/blob/main/content/_index.md) currently needs to be updated manually.
 All other data is generated automatically from the service inventory or the override CSV files.

-Automatically-generated content files are still Git-tracked in order to simplify deployments on GitHub Pages.
+Automatically-generated content files are still Git-tracked in order to simplify deployments to [GitHub Pages](https://pages.github.com/).

 ### Local development